 We thank Paul Marjoram, Magnus Nordborg, Stephan Schiffels, and Diethard Tautz for their very thoughtful and helpful review, with additional thanks to Dr. Schiffels for help with MSMC.
 We also thank Kelley Harris and Rasmus Nielsen for help with human population genetic data, Peter Ralph and Benjamin H. Good for discussions of the mathematical analysis, Julia Palacios for comments on the preprint, Miaoyan Wang for comments on the beta version of the software, and Razib Khan for suggesting the name of the method.

-- Magnus Nordborg, Reviewing Editor, Vienna Biocenter, Austria
+- Magnus Nordborg, Vienna Biocenter, Austria

 © 2017, Weissman et al.